OPM/ResInsight-UserDocumentation/content/3d-main-window/Filters.md

 - **User Defined Filter**: Defining a filter by specifying explicit cells to include or exclude by their IJK-index.

 - **Range Filter**: Defining a filter to include or exclude cells by specifying IJK-ranges.
+For radial models, IJ represents angle and radius.

 - **Slice Filter**: Defining a filter to include or exclude a slice of cells in either I-, J-, or K-direction.